open-telemetry/opentelemetry.io/content/en/docs/concepts/components.md

 libraries support manual (code modified) instrumentation and several support automatic (byte-code) instrumentation.

-For more information, see [Instrumenting](/docs/concepts/instrumenting) section.
+For more information, see [Instrumenting](/docs/concepts/instrumenting).